mcshaz/letter-swap-decoder/README.md

 My father would send my kids messages with simple letter for letter sustitutions as a game.
 Included with the messages were some letter frequency data taken from Cornell University.
 This tool was designed to
-- Facilitate and give hints to the 'codebreakers', without _solving_ or eliminating the challenge
+- Facilitate and give hints to the 'codebreakers', without _solving_ or eliminating the challenge .
-- Provide a personal exploration of the statistics around letter frequency, and how usful they might prove
+- Provide a personal exploration of the statistics around letter frequency, and how useful they might prove.

 ## Get started
 The working application is at https://mcshaz.github.io/letter-swap-decoder/